Visual Skills for Mountain Biking

 - Balance: the ability to stay in control of your body

 - Depth Perception: accurately and quickly judge the distance and speed of something

 - Dynamic Visual Acuity: learning to see objects clearly while they’re in motion

 - Focusing: changing focus from one object to another clearly and quickly

 - Peripheral Awareness: the ability to see objects out of the corner of your eye

 Improving these skills will improve your biking experience, enabling you to control how you react to what you see on the trail while maintaining speed.
 Knowing when you’re too close to the edge of a cliff, or the distance between you and a tree will also make you a safer biker.

-Contact Vision & Sensory Integration Institute to learn more about sports vision training to improve your vision while you’re biking down that rocky trail.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Vision & Sensory Integration Institute to learn more about sports vision training to improve your vision while you’re biking down that rocky trail.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.